keller-mark/nanosaber-mcmicro/README.md

 Move the Nextflow executable to a directory in your PATH.

+Install bioformats: download the command-line tools from http://www.openmicroscopy.org/bio-formats/downloads/

+Move the `bftools` directory to `~/software/bftools`

 ## Use FIJI to stack the channels for the first cycle

 For cycle 01, open the four `.tif` files (one for each channel) in FIJI.